-B. THE PROFESSIONAL EDUCATOR PROMOTES EFFECTIVE AND APPROPRIATE RELATIONSHIPS WITH COLLEAGUES BY:
+B. THE PROFESSIONAL EDUCATOR PROMOTES APPROPRIATE AND EFFECTIVE RELATIONSHIPS WITH COLLEAGUES BY:

 - Respecting colleagues as fellow professionals and maintaining civility when differences arise;

-- Resolving conflicts, whenever possible, privately and respectfully and in accordance with district policy;
+- Resolving conflicts, whenever possible, privately and respectfully and in accordance with policy;

 - Keeping student safety, education, and health paramount by maintaining and sharing educational records appropriately and objectively in accordance with local policies and state and federal laws;